 Device brand owners and manufacturers need the Type Allocation Code (TAC) to create the first 8 digits of the International Mobile Equipment Identity (IMEI), the number that identifies each unique mobile device on all gsm networks.
 TAC is required for all 3GPP-compatible equipment types worldwide including IoT devices, modems and wearables.
 Find out more about TAC for IoT here.
 There are important rules that govern TAC allocation which can be found at the GSMA IMEI Database.

 The TAC and IMEI are also the references operators use to block stolen devices from accessing networks.
 Today it is not just phone theft that needs to be tackled but also subscription fraud, insurance fraud, smuggling and the production of counterfeit phones which have a negative impact on consumers who risk lower quality, safety, security, and environmental health and privacy assurances.
 Governments are effected as they forego tax and duties and must contend with increased crime, whilst the trademarks and brands of industry players are harmed.

-If you are a applying for TAC for the first time, or would like to refresh your knowledge to avoid errors and unnecessary delays, view the TAC training modules here.
+If you are applying for TAC for the first time or would like to refresh your knowledge to avoid errors and unnecessary delays, view the TAC training modules here.

 You might also like

 The GSMA allocates official IMEI number ranges to all manufacturers of 3GPP compliant devices and records these ranges and device model information in the GSMA IMEI Database.
 The information recorded includes the manufacturer and model name of the device and its main network capabilities (e.g. frequency bands, radio interfaces and device types).